One Community Conference

 2021 ONE Community Conference: "Healing Through ONE Community"

 Olentangy Schools invites you to participate in our 7th Annual ONE Community Conference.
 The six-part virtual event series includes our first annual MLK Day of Service, speakers, virtual author visits, a community-wide book study, student keynotes, service-learning projects, and wellness components throughout.
 We look forward to learning, growing and healing together.
-Information about the first three events is located below.
+Information about the events is located below.

 ONE Community Conference Series Event #1: MLK Day of Service

 Join us for MLK Day of Service on Monday, January 18, 2021.
 We invite you to join us for an impactful day of community service as we reflect on the life and legacy of Dr. Martin Luther King, Jr. Access MLK Day of Service opportunities that tackle topics such as: food insecurity, homelessness, economic hardship, domestic violence, natural hair care, and supporting frontline healthcare workers

 ONE Community Conference Series Event #2: Elena Aguilar and Barbara Fant

 Our January keynote speaker is Elena Aguilar, who will be speaking on the topic of How to Cultivate Emotional Resilience so that we can Build Equitable Schools.
 Drawing on her acclaimed book, “Onward: Cultivating Emotional Resilience in Educators,” participants will learn how to use five power strategies for cultivating the kind of resilience we need in order to build equitable schools.
 Participants will anchor in their values and purpose, explore how to navigate uncomfortable emotions, and learn strategies to build community.
 Elena has trained thousands of educators across the United States and abroad in transformational coaching and team development.
 Her expertise derives from 20 years as a classroom teacher, instructional coach and leadership coach working in diverse school environments.